-Examples are included throughout the reference book to illustrate the correct application of a rule, convention or standard and are provided after guidance to illustrate the points made.
+Examples are included where necessary to illustrate the correct application of a rule, convention or standard and are provided after guidance to illustrate the points made.
 They are only included when an example of the practical application of codes may aid the coder in understanding the rule, convention or standard.
 The codes reflect the procedural statement given within the example.
 Where required a rationale is provided.